Create an extension with basic operators

 In this tutorial, you will build a Python extension with basic set of operators.
 By the end of the tutorial, you will be able to do the following.

-• Create different operators with different parameter types
+- Create different operators with different parameter types

-• Create different input and output ports for the operators
+- Creating different input and output ports for the operators

-To start with the tutorial, you will need to set up the conda environment and install Altair AI Studio 2025.1 with the Altair Units license.
+To start with the tutorial, you will need to set up the conda environment and install Altair AI Studio 2025.1 with Altair Units license.

-Set up a new conda environment
+Setup a new conda environment

 Let's start by creating a new conda environment that you will use in the development machine.